Release Date: 1/16/2013

 Gaming keyboards are just as important as mice; the buttons are probably the most important thing of all, the gimmicks and extra stuff comes last.
 Second most important thing in a gaming keyboard is ergonomics and how it’s designed physically.
 Some keyboards have large desktop footprints with giant wristpads or strange key shapes and proprietary key layouts.
 I spend over a week shopping around for the right keyboard to replace my Alienware TactX keyboard.
 Not that it broke or I hated it, I absolutely love the TactX keyboard, I just wanted something new and different.
 First on my list was the key type.
 Did I want Cherry MX keys or membrane?
 The TactX keyboard is an excellent Cherry MX keyboard, but it’s very loud and “clacky” and the key height is very high.
 I loved how far apart each key was, but I was ready for something new.

 My first pick was the Havit Lammergeier which had a wonderful design and Cherry MX keys, but it’s only available online.
-Remember, any decent gaming keyboard is going to start at around the $100.
+Remember, any decent gaming keyboard is going to start at around $100.
 I also thought about the Razer Deathstalker Ultimate, but at $250 it was ridiculously expensive, had a laptop-style keyboard setup and the Razer touchscreen has been abandoned and hasn’t been updated in a while.
 My next thought was the Corsair Chroma series with its nice LED lighting, simple design, and Cherry MX keys.
 However, it was just too simple for me.
 I wanted something a little more flashy, something with a unique layout.
-I also looked Logitech keyboards, but they were also very simple in design and seemed overpriced for what they didn’t offer.
+I also looked at Logitech keyboards, but they were also very simple in design and seemed overpriced for what they didn’t offer.
 After this, I looked at Cyborg keyboards, as the S.T.R.I.K.E.
 7 was nearly $300 and had a lot of amazing features.
 After testing it and looking up extensive reviews, the software is shoddy and the hardware is cheap.
 I personally fiddled around with one and it didn’t seem like it was made of $300 material.